jreypo/jreypo.github.io/_posts/2017-10-24-aks-the-new-kubernetes-managed-service-on-azure.md

 aks-agentpool1-74041364-4   Ready     49s       v1.8.1
 ```

 This new service opens new possibilities and improve the offering on Azure around containers, which in the end is good for Microsoft customers.
-I encourage you to try it and left any comment below with your findings, tips and impressions.
+I encourage you to try it and left me any comment below with your findings, tips and impressions.

 --Juanma